JohnMachado11/Cloud-Python-to-Cpp/README.md

 Why `C++`?
 The use case of that programming language specifically in the context of this project would be for example, having a `C++` based physical device pull from the cloud the latest `firmware` it needs or just any kind of data from the cloud really.

 Ultimately in the end, a secure API to pull data from a `BigQuery` database table was designed and it can actually be called by **any** programming language as long as the correct credentials get sent in `json` format to the `Auth_Func`.
-If interested in testing reach out directly via email [here](cpp.cloud.project@gmail.com).

 The programming language `Python` is utilized to create the entire backend component on `Google Cloud Platform`.

 `Firebase` is also utilized as part of the authentication system.

+`Looker Studio` data visualization dashboard for viewing data from the `BigQuery` table located [here](https://lookerstudio.google.com/u/2/reporting/6a9eaf10-58c9-4d75-8690-9a2759b7a256/page/VibFD).

+For testing of the API, if anyone is interested reach out directly via email [here](cpp.cloud.project@gmail.com).

 ------